Original Air Date: June 17, 1960

 - The title of this episode is in reference to the 1888 Ernst Thayer baseball poem “Casey at the Bat.”

-- Episodes that employ comedic elements (like “The Mighty Casey”) were often dismissed as campy by reviewers, much to Rod Serling’s dismay.
+- Episodes employing comedic elements (like “The Mighty Casey”) were often dismissed as campy by reviewers, much to Rod Serling’s dismay.

 - “The Mighty Casey” suffered from the fact that the episode had to be filmed twice due to the original actor’s death (as detailed above).